adapter-hub/website/posts/2023/03/adapterhub-v3_2.md

 ![](/static/images/v3_2_prefix_stack.png "Illustration of composition for prefix tuning")

 Throughout the last months, we worked on improving the `adapter-transformers` library and including new features.
 This includes support for new models like CLIP and BEiT, more flexible adapter configuration, and adapter composition for prefix-tuning.
-In the following, we describe the new features and updates in more Detail
+In the following, we describe the new features and updates in more detail.

 ## Support for adapter configuration strings